Best 14” kids’ bikes for 3-4 year-olds

 Quick picks: for parents in a hurry

-If you haven’t got time to scroll through a whole guide, then these are our top four recommendations for 14” starter bikes, covering a range of budgets.
+If you haven’t got time to scroll through a whole guide, then these are our top three recommendations for 14” starter bikes, covering a range of budgets.

 Before you get to the list of bikes, here is the absolute basic knowledge you need to choose the best option for your child.
-For more in-depth buying advice, head down to our Q&A section at the bottom of this page.
+For more in-depth buying advice, head down to our Q&A section at the bottom of this page, or download our free bike buying checklist!

-• Measure your child’s height and inseam to check if 14” is the right size.
+- Measure your child’s height and inseam to check if a 14” bike is the right size.
 Follow our guide to how to easily measure your child for a new bike.

-• Weight is REALLY important.
-Your child needs to be able to lift and manoeuvre the bike, while you’ll sometimes need to carry it.
+- Weight is REALLY important.
+Your child needs to be able to lift and manoeuvre the bike, and you’ll sometimes need to carry it.

 Best 14” kids' bikes for 3-4 year-olds